 Adjusted EBITDA for the first quarter is anticipated in the range of $255-$260 million.

 For 2021, Match Group added that it was on track to achieve the high end of the previous guidance for revenues and EBITDA growth for 2021.

 For 2021, Match Group earlier projected revenues in the range of $2.75-$2.85 billion, suggesting year over year growth in mid to high-teens.
 The company also expects to surpass $1 billion for adjusted EBITDA in 2021.

 How Have Estimates Been Moving Since Then?

-At this time, Match Group has a great Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Match Group has a nice Growth Score of B, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Match Group has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Notably, Match Group has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.